What Is an Ecosystem?

 Each habitat has its own set of environmental factors that make it different from other habitats.
 Some of these factors are moisture content, temperature, amount of sunlight, salt content, and type of soil.
 These factors determine what plants and animals can live in those environments.
 In other words, living things are affected by the nonliving or abiotic factors of the environment.

 The Three Types of Ecosystems

 What Are the Characteristics of an Ecosystem?

 Energy comes into the living world in the form of sunlight.
-Green plants trap this energy and store it in the form of chemical energy of food.
-Food consists of nutrients or chemical substances which serve as sources of energy and building materials of an organism.
+Green plants trap this energy and store it in the form of chemical energy from food.
+Food consists of nutrients or chemical substances that serve as energy sources and building materials for an organism.
 These substances are passed on from one organism to another in a food chain.
 In a food chain, the chemical energy of food is transferred through a series of organisms, repeatedly eating and being eaten.
 A food chain is both a food and an energy pathway.

 The pathway of energy in the living world may be viewed in this manner:

 - Energy enters the biosphere in the form of light during photosynthesis.